 Tiktikan Lake (Entrance Fee: 25Php)

 Jumping in the lake is the main activity here.
-At first, I was scared but I don’t want to miss anything from this trip, so I jump not once but twice.
+At first, I was scared but I don’t want to miss anything from this trip, so I jumped not once but twice.

 The moment we were in, I feel the serenity of the place away from the harsh pollution of the city life.
 Ahhhh-What a wonderful world.